ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Aggregating

+The `collect` operator is used to aggregate a signals values into a single array value.
+Note, that the final value is only sent after the source signal completes.

+let (signal, sink) = Signal<Int, NoError>.pipe()

+let collected = signal |> collect

+collected.observe(next: { println($0) })

+sendNext(sink, 1)     // nothing printed
+sendNext(sink, 2)     // nothing printed
+sendNext(sink, 3)     // nothing printed
+sendCompleted(sink)   // prints [1, 2, 3]

-The `reduce` operator is used to aggregate a signals value into a single combine value.
+The `reduce` operator is used to aggregate a signals values into a single combine value.
 Note, that the final value is only sent after the source signal completes.

 ```Swift
 let (signal, sink) = Signal<Int, NoError>.pipe()